 Israel maintains a policy of opacity regarding its nuclear program, which started with French assistance in the late 1950s.
 The Israeli government neither confirms nor denies the possession of nuclear weapons, but it is believed that Israel possesses some 100-200 nuclear weapons, making it the fifth and possibly fourth largest nuclear power, ahead of Britain, and possibly ahead of France.
-No concrete evidence on nuclear testing is available.
-Israel is the only country in the Middle East that is not a member to the nuclear Non-Proliferation Treaty (NPT).
+Israel is the only country in the Middle East that is not a member of the nuclear Non-Proliferation Treaty (NPT) and is generally regarded as the first and only country in the Middle East to possess nuclear weapons.

 When US intelligence first discovered Israel’s Dimona nuclear reactor in 1960, the US government failed to put a halt to Israeli nuclear activities.
+Prime Minister David Ben Gurion established a nuclear weapons program in the mid to late 1950s under the belief that a nuclear weapons capability would be Israel’s ultimate insurance policy in terms of its Arab adversaries.
 It is estimated that Israel had produced its first nuclear weapons by 1967, and started a missile program around the same time.
 Today, Israel also maintains a functioning missile defense system, the Arrow theater missile defense system.

 - Study on a Possible Israeli Strike on Iran’s Nuclear Development Facilities.
 CSIS, March 14, 2009.